goBHB® (Beta-Hydroxybutyrate Ketone Salts)

 Frequently asked questions about goBHB® (Beta-Hydroxybutyrate Ketone Salts)

-The clinically studied dose for goBHB® (Beta-Hydroxybutyrate Ketone Salts) is 6–12g BHB salts to achieve meaningful blood ketone elevation (0.5–1.0 mmol/L); cognitive/energy applications: 6–10g; ketosis maintenance: 10–15g; typically split across 2 servings.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 6–12g BHB salts to achieve meaningful blood ketone elevation (0.5–1.0 mmol/L); cognitive/energy applications: 6–10g; ketosis maintenance: 10–15g; typically split across 2 servings Always follow the product label and check with a healthcare provider for personal advice.

-Known drug interactions may include: Insulin and oral hypoglycemic agents — BHB lowers blood glucose; monitor blood sugar closely Metformin — complementary metabolic mechanisms; generally safe but monitor glucose Consult a pharmacist or healthcare provider if you take prescription medications.
+Possible interactions include: Insulin and oral hypoglycemic agents — BHB lowers blood glucose; monitor blood sugar closely Metformin — complementary metabolic mechanisms; generally safe but monitor glucose If you take prescription medication, check with a pharmacist or doctor before using it.